shwetakumarr/recipes-and-ratings-analysis/README.md

 ### Univariate Analysis
 <iframe
-  src="assets/uni_anlysis.html"
+  src="assets/uni_analysis.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-This plot shows the distribution of the number of ingredients column over the entire dataset.
-It appears that the plot has a right skew but is unimodal and normally distributed.
+The plot shows the distribution of the number of steps required to complete recipes.
+Most recipes involve a moderate number of steps, with a peak around 6-7 steps, indicating that they are designed to be manageable for home cooks.
+This helps answer the initial question by highlighting that recipes with fewer steps are likely to require less time to prepare, making step count a key factor in predicting preparation time.